austintoddj/zip-calc/readme.md

 #### Purpose

-* This project was started to convert a zip code class originally written by [Micah Carrick](https://github.com/Quixotix/PHP-ZipCode-Class) in 2005 from MySQL to PostgreSQL.
+* This project was started to convert a zip code class originally written by [Quixotix](https://github.com/Quixotix/PHP-ZipCode-Class) in 2005 from MySQL to PostgreSQL.

 * This class calculates the distance between U.S. zip codes and finds all zip codes within a given distance of a known zip code.